 It has been suggested that the caves were once used as tombs from Roman times, and in fact, you will see signs indicating the place as a Roman cemetery.

-However, for a longer period of time, they were mostly used as living spaces.
+However, for a more extended period of time, they were mostly used as living spaces.

 The caves in Matala are thought to belong to the Early Christian period but there is no fact proving any speculation.